harinip1509/Clinivue/README.md

   # Clinivue

   This is a code bundle for Clinivue.
-The original project is available at https://www.figma.com/design/5aQ0LUpU5dcEtaHBOLfgG7/Clinivue.

   ## Running the code